 - the collision involves a vehicle that does not have a valid licence plate or is an out-of-province vehicle

-2. File your claim.
+2. File your claim

 To file your claim, you can:

-- use our online auto claim registration service, Auto eClaim
+- file online with Auto eClaim

 Have the following ready when reporting your claim: